Weco Logo

 --steps 50 \

 --additional-instructions "Write in-line CUDA using pytorch's load_inline() to optimize the code while ensuring a small max float diff.
-Maintain the same code format.
-Do not use any fallbacks.
-Assume any required dependencies are installed and data is already on the gpu."
+Maintain the same code interface.
+Do not use any fallbacks and never use the build_directory arg for load_inline().
+Assume any required dependencies are installed and data is already on the gpu." \

 Explanation

-• --source optimize.py: The initial PyTorch self-attention code to be optimized with CUDA.
+• --source module.py: The initial PyTorch self-attention code to be optimized with CUDA.

 • --metric speedup: The optimization target metric.